-In your final course as a graduate degree student, you apply knowledge learned to create a thoughtful, professional quality campaign relevant to your degree (IMC or DMC) for a real-world client.
+In your final course as a graduate degree student, you apply knowledge learned to create a thoughtful, professional quality campaign relevant to your degree for a real-world client.
 For the IMC degree, you can even choose to work on a client of your preference or on a national client provided by your instructor.
 The best final campaign submissions could be featured in our online IMC Student Portfolio!

 For IMC, you have the options of the "Provided-Client" Capstone and the "Selected-Client"